nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 How the parsing works:

-- When called upon to parse a user command, the `HallPointerParser` class creates an `XYZCommandParser` (where `XYZCommandParser` is a placeholder for the specific command name that matches the API call e.g. `AddMemberCommandParser`).
-This newly created `Parser` then uses the other classes shown above to parse the user command, creating a `XYZCommand` object (e.g. `AddMemberCommand`) which the `Parser` returns back as a `Command` object.
+- When called upon to parse a user command, the `HallPointerParser` class creates an `XYZCommandParser` (where `XYZCommandParser` is a placeholder for the specific `Command` parser class that matches the API call e.g. `AddMemberCommandParser`).
+This newly created `Parser` then parses the user command, creating and returning a `XYZCommand` object (e.g. `AddMemberCommand`) as a `Command` object.
 - All `XYZCommandParser` classes (e.g. `AddMemberCommandParser`, `DeleteSessionCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible, making adding more commands and further testing easier.

 ### Model component

 **API** : [`Model.java`](https://github.com/AY2425S1-CS2103T-W14-3/tp/blob/master/src/main/java/hallpointer/address/model/Model.java)

-Here is a partial and representative class diagram of the `Model` component:
+Here's a representative class diagram of the `Model` component:

 <puml src="diagrams/ModelClassDiagram.puml" width="450" />